ernitingarg/SKFProductAssistantMini/README.md

 When a user submits a query, the Azure Function follows these steps:

 - **Check Cache:**
-	- The function first checks the cache for the query's hashed key.
+	- The function first checks the cache for the query's result.
 	- If a cache hit occurs, the result is returned immediately.
 - **Extract Product Name:**
+	- For cache miss, the function again check in cache but only for extracting product name.
-	- For cache miss, the function calls `Azure OpenAI` to extract the product name from the query.
+ 	- If cache doesn't have the product name, it uses `Azure OpenAI` to extract the product name from the query.
 	- If OpenAI returns a valid product name, it is stored in the cache; otherwise, the function responds with an error message.
 - **Find Product Attribute:**
 	- The function then looks up the corresponding JSON datasheet for the retrieved product.